Motion detector with light & mp3 player

 When motion is detected, this output goes high to 3.3V.
 This 3.3v output can power a LED with 20mA but this current is not enough to turn on the optocoupler.

 To handle this problem, I connected the output of sensor to the base of the transistor BC547.
-This transistor feeds the mp3-player and the input of optocoupler.

 The output of Traic can turn a 30W 220v AC LED light on.